collectivexyz/collective-governance-v1/SECURITY.md

 _Your responsibility is to report vulnerabilities to us using the guidelines outlined below._

 Please give detailed steps on how to reproduce the vulnerability.
-Keep these OWASP guidelines in mind ( https://www.owasp.org/index.php/Vulnerability_Disclosure_Cheat_Sheet ) when creating your disclosure policy.
+Keep [these OWASP](https://www.owasp.org/index.php/Vulnerability_Disclosure_Cheat_Sheet] guidelines in mind.
 Below are some recommendations for security disclosures:

 - "Collective Governance" security contact { contact: mailto:security@collective.xyz }
 - Disclosure format: When disclosing vulnerabilities please include